 Interviews and Written Assessment

-Candidates for Land Economy will be interviewed by the Director of Studies and usually one other specialist in the subject (taking approximately 20-30 minutes) as well as by two other Fellows of the College (20-25 minutes).
+Candidates for Land Economy will normally be interviewed by the Director of Studies and usually one other specialist in the subject (taking approximately 20-30 minutes) as well as by two other Fellows of the College (usually 20-25 minutes).

 Candidates are normally asked to read a comprehension and discussion piece prior to each interview, upon which they may be questioned.

 The aim of the interview is not just to test your knowledge of a particular subject, but also to explore your ability to see, and argue, both sides of an issue.